ABOUT EARTHDRAGON MEDICINE

-Shannen understands medicine as a living practice—one of transformative learning, devotional integration, and service rooted in the liberation that arises through human health.
+I respect medicine as a living practice — one of transformative learning, unfolding humility, devotional integration, and service rooted in vitalism and self-liberation.

 Her work draws from the wisdom of Chinese philosophy, which teaches that every person is conceived with information to fulfill their human experience fully, if desired.
 The body, health, and life continually invite us to return to fluctuating balance and fluidity.